AdobeDocs/media-analytics.en/help/reporting/dimensions/chapter.md

 ## How this dimension is populated

-The Chapter ID is generated automatically when `media.chapterStart` fires.
+The Chapter ID is generated automatically when a [chapter start](/help/implementation/events/chapters/chapter-start.md) event fires.
 The value is not set directly; it is derived from chapter position, offset, and content ID.

 | Reporting system | Source |
 | --- | --- |